 These types are particularly useful in urology, gynecology, ENT, orthopedics, plastic surgery, and many other procedures that need 360 degrees access and vision.

-Systems with screw or wire mechanism:
+Older systems with screw or wire mechanism:

-- Lone Star retractor system (single use or reusable frames)
+- Lone Star retractor system (single use or reusable frames) from 1997

 - Wilson retractor

 New systems with cam lock mechanism: